francelabs/datafari/README.txt

 How to install and  start Datafari :

-You can build the Windows installer with the ant script Datafari/windows/installer/build.xml or Datafari/windows/installer/build.xml for the windows installer.
-You can download both installer from www.datafari.com.
+You can build the Windows installer with the ant script Datafari/windows/installer/build.xml or Datafari/debian7/build.xml for the Debian installer.
+You can download both installers from www.datafari.com.

 Start Datafari server with start-datafari.bat.
 Always stop it with stop-datafari.bat.
 You don't have to (but you can) use the init-datafari.bat script if you installed Datafari with the installer.